AwesomeSauce1504/King-of-Tokyo-Java-Swing-Demo/README.md

-# Personal Project Idea

-## The idea: King of Tokyo
+# Personal Project: King of Tokyo

 The application will be a replica of the board game *King of Tokyo*.
 It will have an arbitrary